myloasm-docs/myloasm-docs.github.io/docs/output.md

 The three distinct values represent different levels of nucleotide identity thresholds.

-1. `X1` is the depth while allowing alignments of approximately > 99% true nucleotide similarity (estimated using myloasm's SNPmer formulation).
+1. `X1` is the depth while allowing alignments of approximately > 99% true nucleotide similarity (estimated using myloasm's SNP + k-mer formulation).
 2. `X2` is the depth for > 99.75% similarity.
 3. `X3` is the depth for 100% similarity.